kaiyou/ACM/README.md

 Transport and encoding
 ----------------------

-WAMP transport used MUST be Websocket.
+WAMP transport used MUST be Websocket over TLS.

 WAMP encoding SHOULD be MessagePack for mobile devices.